 Benefit Description You pay

 Family planning (cont.)
 High Standard

 Genetic testing is covered when it is medically necessary for treating an illness or when medically necessary to develop a member's individual health maintenence or screening program.
 Nothing Nothing

 Not covered: All Charges All Charges

 • Reversal of voluntary surgical sterilization

 Genetic Testing and Counseling

 Infertility services High Standard

-Diagnosis and treatment of infertility such as: 50% coinsurance 50% coinsurance
+Note: Infertility- see section 10 for definition 50% coinsurance 50% coinsurance

-Artificial Insemination:
+Diagnosis of infertility Specific to:

+• Artificial Insemination (limited to three (3) cycles annually):

-- Intravaginal insemination (IVI)
+-Intravaginal insemination (IVI)

-- Intracervical insemination (ICI)
+-Intracervical insemination (ICI)

-- Intrauterine Insemination (IUI)
+-Intrauterine Insemination (IUI)

+Iatrogenic Infertility

+• Fertility drugs (see section 5f)

 Note: Drugs for fertility and for embryo support after assisted reproductive technology (ART) procedures are excluded unless the drug is included in the Formulary.

 Not covered: All Charges All Charges

-• Assisted reproductive technology (ART) procedures, such as:
+• Consultation, treatment, or procedures for Assisted Reproductive Technology (ART), except for IVF-related drugs covered on the formulary (limited to three cycles annually).
+ART includes all fertility treatments in which either eggs or embryos are handled.
+In general, ART procedures involve surgically removing eggs from a woman's ovaries, combining them with sperm in the laboratory, and returning them to the woman's body or donating them to another woman.
+They do NOT include treatments in which only sperm are handled (i.e., intrauterine-or artificial-insemination) or procedures in which a woman takes medicine only to stimulate egg production without the intention of having eggs retrieved.
+ART includes, but is not limited to:

-- in vitro fertilization (IVF)
+In Vitro fertilization (IVF)

-- embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian transfer (ZIFT)

-• Services and supplies related to ART procedures

-• Cost of donor sperm

-• Cost of donor egg

-• Injectable and oral fertility drugs, except for Clomiphene Citrate and Progesterone

-Allergy care High Standard

-Testing and treatment \$10 per office visit \$20 per primary care office visit or

-Nothing up to age 18 \$40 per specialty office visit

-Nothing up to age 18

-Allergy antigen injectionsAllergy serum injections Nothing 20% coinsurance after deductible

-Not covered: • Provocative food testing • Sublingual allergy desensitization All Charges All Charges